Kokan/Kokan.github.io/_posts/2019-06-16-syslog-ng-tic-tac-toe.markdown

-The only real key difference between this and the one calculating the value of pi; that it can wait and react to user inputs.
-The easy part is to listen to user inputs via console; as there is already a *stdin* source.
+The only significant difference between this configuration and the one calculating the value of PI is that it can wait for, and react to user input.
+The easy part is to listen to user inputs via console, as there is already a *stdin* source.

-## react
+## Reacting to user input

-There is a few way to approach this as well, the *junction* and *channel* is a fairly old feature, which could create conditional path.
-But since that there is also *if-else* (which is a synthetic sugar for the previous).
-As of now there is no *switch* kinda way to react to messages.
+There are a few ways to approach this as well. *Junction* and *channel* are fairly old features that, which could create a conditional path.
+However, in the meantime, *if-else* (essentially a syntactic sugar for the previous) has also become available.
+As of now, there is no *switch-like* method to react to messages.

-But there is also a cooler way since [syslog-ng#2716](https://github.com/balabit/syslog-ng/pull/2716) there is a way to map values into a different value, as follows:
+Nevertheless, there is also a cooler way to do it; since this patchset [syslog-ng#2716](https://github.com/balabit/syslog-ng/pull/2716) there is a way to map values into a different value, as follows:

 ```
 template "state1" "state2";